the-events-calendar/advanced-post-manager/readme.txt

 See docs/documentation.html in the plugin directory for full documentation.

-The team at Modern Tribe stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
+The team at The Events Calendar stands by our work and offers light support every Wednesday to the community via the WordPress.org support forums.
 Feel free to ask a question if you're having a problem with implementation or if you find bugs.

 = SUBMITTING PATCHES =